CSE-583-Project/similar_image_finder/README.md

 2. Clone the repoistory using `git clone https://github.com/CSE-583-Project/similar_image_finder.git`.
 3. Change to the similar_image_finder directory using `cd similar_image_finder`.
 4. Set up a new virtual environment with all necessary packages and their dependencies using `conda env create -f environment.yml`.
-5. Activate the virtual environment with `conda activate env`.
+5. Activate the virtual environment with `conda activate cse583`.
 6. Deactivate the virtual environment using `conda deactivate`.

 ## Repository Structure